Edited by: Keri Stooksbury

-Chase cardmembers who earn Ultimate Rewards points have the option to transfer their points at a fixed rate, or to a travel partner such as an airline or hotel.
+Those who have Chase credit cards that earn Ultimate Rewards points have the option to redeem their points at a fixed rate for a variety of rewards, or they can transfer points to an airline or hotel travel partner.

-With Chase Ultimate Rewards points, one of the best ways to receive the most value is to transfer your points directly to airlines or hotels.
+One of the best ways to receive the most value from your Chase Ultimate Rewards points is to transfer them directly to airlines or hotels.

-Chase provides 2 ways to redeem points with its travel partners for flights:
+Chase provides 2 ways to redeem its points for travel:

-Chase offers various personal and business credit cards that will earn Ultimate Rewards points.
+There are various personal and business Chase credit cards that earn Ultimate Rewards points.

 Recommended Chase Cards (Personal)